RaulTrombin/blueos-navigator-web-assistant/README.md

 # BlueOS's Navigator Extension

-Navigator Assistant extension is a webserver that allows user to control navigator hardware.
+Navigator Webassistant extension is a webserver that allows user to control navigator hardware.
 This application uses the navigator-assistant to interface with navigator board, and users can control it from Websocket and RestAPI.

 ## Instructions